-In order to complete the programs of study offered some classes are administered in online or hybrid fashions.
+In order to complete the programs of study offered, some classes are administered in online or hybrid fashions.
 As such, all enrolled students need to have access to a computer with the recommended minimum computer configurations below.
-The platform utilized is web based and as such there are no software requirements and students can access the platform from any computer with an internet connection.
-Students may need to download files at times and should ensure the main computer they utilize is able to download pdf and other media files.
+The LMS platform utilized by the college is web-based and as such there are no software requirements; students can access the platform from any computer with an internet connection.
+Students must be able to submit written assignments in Word doc (.doc or .docx) format.